Readers question: Why cannot politics and economics be seen in isolation?

 If you set different economists to report on the desirability of income tax cuts for the rich, their policy proposals are likely to reflect their political preferences.
 You can always find some evidence to support the benefits of tax cuts, you can always find some evidence to support the benefits of higher tax.

 Some economists may be scrupulously neutral and not have any political leanings (though I haven’t met too many).
 They may produce a paper that perhaps challenges their previous views.
-Despite their preferences, they may find there is no case for rail privatisation or perhaps they find tax cuts do actually increase economic welfare.
+Despite their preferences, they may find there is no case for rail privatisation, or perhaps they find tax cuts do actually increase economic welfare.

 However, for a politician, they can use those economists and economic research which backs their political view.
 Mrs Thatcher and Ronald Reagan were great champions of supply side economists like Milton Friedman, Keith Joseph, and Friedrich Hayek.
-When Reagan was attempting to ‘roll back the frontiers of the state’ – there were no shortage of economists who were able to provide a theoretical justification for the political experiment.
+When Reagan was attempting to ‘roll back the frontiers of the state’ – there was no shortage of economists who were able to provide a theoretical justification for the political experiment.
 There were just as many economists suggesting this was not a good idea, but economists can be promoted by their political sponsors.
 In the US, the Paul Ryan budget proposals were welcomed by many Republicans because they promised tax cuts for better off, cutting welfare benefits and balancing the budget.
 (1) A popular selection of policies for Republicans.